-School Trips and Games Sessions
+School Trips and Game Sessions

 All groups leaving the school, for whatever reason, must take an appropriate first aid kit along with any individual medications such as inhalers, and epi-pens.
-All equipment will be checked termly by Mr Steve Busby, head of PE.
-Adequate supervision will be provided at all times in the gym, changing areas and sports fields.
-Children must be supervised at all times in the playground and on buses to and from sports.
+All equipment will be checked termly by Miss Claire Humphreys.
+Adequate supervision will be provided at all times in the playground and on buses to and from sports.